 - proteins produced by the body

-- blood and lymph cells.
+- organs and cells.

 The skin and mucous membranes